Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State has played 11 games, with nine wins against the spread.

-- This season, the Cowboys have an ATS record of 6-1 in their seven games as a favorite of 3.5 points or more.
+- The Cowboys are 5-1 ATS when favored by 4 points or more this season.

-- Oklahoma State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Oklahoma State's games this year have hit the over on four of 10 set point totals (40%).

-- Oklahoma State is 4-1 against the spread and 5-0 overall in games when it scores more than 24.2 points.
+- Oklahoma State is 4-1 against the spread and 5-0 overall in games when it records more than 24.2 points.

-- When Oklahoma State totals more than 382.5 yards, the team is 6-0 against the spread and 6-0 overall.
+- When Oklahoma State churns out more than 382.5 yards, the team is 6-0 against the spread and 6-0 overall.

-- This year, the Cowboys have 12 turnovers, eight fewer than the Sooners have takeaways (20).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.